Bariatric Surgery is defined as a surgery that promotes weight loss by controlling the amount of food consumed by a person.

 Expectations: After the Bariatric Surgery

-Any doctor will recommend keeping the meals small, eat and drink normally, drink plenty of fluids.
+Any doctor will recommend keeping the meals small, eating and drinking normally, drink plenty of fluids.
 The best part is to chew the food thoroughly and avoid foods that contain high fat and sugar.

 Potential Risks: Bariatric Surgery